MaanavKrishna/ORIGAMI-WEBSITE-DESIGN-PART-4/README.md

     git clone https://github.com/MaanavKrishna/ORIGAMI-WEBSITE-DESIGN-PART-4.git

-2. Open the Project:
+2.Open the Project:
 Navigate to the project folder and open the index.html file in any browser.
-	3. Explore and Customize:
+3.Explore and Customize:
 Modify the files to add your own content, colors, or features.
 The project structure is easy to understand and customize.

 💡 Learning Outcomes